richardhooper/advent-of-code/README.md

-# AoC2022
+# Advent of Code

-Living the dream by working through the 2022 Advent of Code in public!
+Living the dream by working through the Advent of Code in public!
 Getting to grips with Python on the way.
+Started in 2022, and got about two thirds of the way through.
+Fingers crossed for 2023!